Skip to main content

 required: true

-5. Handle Edge Cases
+4. Handle Edge Cases

 SELECT

-COALESCE(SUM(revenue), 0) as total_revenue,
+COALESCE(SUM(revenue), 0) AS total_revenue,

-COALESCE(COUNT(*), 0) as order_count
+COALESCE(COUNT(*), 0) AS order_count

 FROM orders